rctsht/mentions/README.md

-# mentions
+# @rctsht/mentions
-React Native TextInput with @mentions
+Text input with @mentions for React Native